Healthdirect Free Australian health advice you can count on.

 What happens during a blood glucose test?

 Blood glucose tests are usually done at a pathology collection centre.
-You will have blood taken, usually from a vein in your arm.
+A health professional will take a sample of blood, usually from a vein in your arm.
 The blood will then be sent to a laboratory for testing.

 What is an oral glucose tolerance test (OGTT)?